jasminecain/react-catch-of-the-day/README.md

 # react-catch-of-the-day

-This project is built with React.
+This project is built with React 16.3.0.

 ### Description:
 A fish menu app with information on the fish catches of the day.